ruixingw/Multiwfn-mirror/README.md

 # About this repository

-This repository tracks the latest *Linux* version of Multiwfn and its manual (*the Software*).
+This repository tracks the latest *Linux* version of Multiwfn and its manual (hereinafter referred to as *the Software*).
 I merely download *the Software* from official Multiwfn website and upload it to this repository without any change.
 I will try to update this repository as soon as possible when there is a new version published on Multiwfn website, usually within 5 days, however there is no guarantee.

 **Disclaimer:**